FarronF/limerick-council-meetings/meetings/2020/10/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 24th July 2020.md

 In reply to Members, the Chief Superintendent stated that from a Garda perspective this item needs

 to be approved as soon as possible and then it goes to the Commissioner.
+He added that every CCTV
+---
-He added that every CCTV--- camera is invaluable in investigations and prosecutions.
+camera is invaluable in investigations and prosecutions.
 He said he was very happy with the set up

 and service of the CCTV.